junxit/us-congress-bills-111/metadata.md

 - 2009-03-30 — Introduced in Senate
 - 2009-03-30 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S3991-3993)
 - 2009-03-30 — Sponsor introductory remarks on measure.
 (CR S3991)
+- 2009-05-07 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+- 2009-06-09 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2009-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-08-05 — Committee on Homeland Security and Governmental Affairs Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+Hearings held.
+- 2010-05-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-184.
+- 2010-05-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-184.
+- 2010-05-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 373.